-- H.15 The Director of Corporate Services and Governance and the Director of Environment and Place are responsible for monitoring monthly, the income and expenditure of capital schemes.
-Once capital expenditure has been approved, it is the responsibility of the Director of Environment and Place to ensure that the approved sums are not exceeded. - H.16 Where a sudden emergency creates needs, then Financial Regulations shall not prevent the Director of Environment and Place from incurring essential expenditure but, in such circumstances, that Director must report immediately to the Director of Corporate Services and Governance and the Chief Executive the action that they have taken and must, at the next opportunity, report such action to the Policy and Resources Committee. - H.17 The Director of Environment and Place is responsible for reporting to the Director of Corporate Services and Governance on all matters of a financial nature relating to the Capital Programme. - H.18 Virement does not apply to capital expenditure.
+H.15 The Director of Corporate Services and Governance is for overall monitoring monthly, the income and expenditure of capital schemes.
+Once capital expenditure has been approved, it is the responsibility of the relevant Directors to ensure that the approved sums are not exceeded.

+- H.16 Where a sudden emergency creates needs, then Financial Regulations shall not prevent the relevant Director from incurring essential expenditure but, in such circumstances, that Director must report immediately to the Director of Corporate Services and Governance and the Chief Executive the action that they have taken and must, at the next opportunity, report such action to the Policy and Resources Committee. - H.17 Directors are responsible for reporting to the Director of Corporate Services and Governance on all matters of a financial nature relating to the Capital Programme. - H.18 Virement does not apply to capital expenditure.